BlinkTagInc/gtfs-to-html/README.md

 ### interpolatedStopSymbol

 {String} The symbol used to indicate that a timepoint isn't fixed, but just interpolated.
 Defaults to `•`.
+To avoid having this symbol used in timetables, set it to `null`.

 ```
     "interpolatedStopSymbol": "•"